carbonchen/OpenGL-Interactive-Light-Simulation/README.md

 In Mode 2:
-Left mouse button to rotate light around the object Scroll to move light closer to or farther from the center
+Left mouse button to rotate light around the object Scroll to move light closer to or farther from the object

 In Mode 3:
-Left mouse button to rotate light and object together Scroll to scale object and move light closer to or farther from the center
+Left mouse button to rotate light and object together Scroll to scale object and move light closer to or farther from the object